amandashlim/comp0034-cw1-g-group-6/app/markdown_files/references.md

 __Elements (i.e.: Persona, questions to be answered through the webapp...) have been taken from France Chalon's COMP0035 Coursework 1 and Coursework 2.__

+__Elements (i.e.: function for data formatting) have been taken from Matic Potocnik's COMP0035 Coursework 1.__